yarinaz17/Appointment-Bot/README.md

 # Appointment-Bot
-Automation bot used for easing the process of appointment scheduling
+Automation bot used for easing the process of appointment scheduling for the consular service of the Portuguese embassy